YohanLB09/Active-Directory-Deployment-and-Configuration/README.md

 <h2>Active Directory Deployment and Configuration completed!</h2>

-<b>Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
+<b>We've successfully installed Active Directory on the domain controller VM, created OUs for ogranizational purposes, created a domain admin, and joined the client VM to the domain.
+In the next lab found , we'll create users in Powershell by running a script, and then manage the accounts and group policy.
+Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
 <br />
 <br />
 </p>